 Since 2012, Monument Lab’s projects have engaged 300,000 people in person, and garnered recognitions from Americans for the Arts and the Preservation Alliance.

-Founded in 2012, Monument Lab emerged from a series of classroom conversations.
-In 2015, it grew to include the installation of a pair of outdoor classrooms in the courtyard of Philadelphia’s City Hall through a discovery phase – one, a sculpture envisioned by the late artist Terry Adkins and the other, an adjacent learning lab operated by students who gathered hundreds of public monument proposals.
-In the continued spirit of collaborative learning, Monument Lab partnered with Mural Arts Philadelphia on a citywide exhibition in 2017 featuring temporary prototype monuments by 20 artists across 10 sites in Philadelphia’s iconic public squares and neighborhood parks, presented together with research labs, where nearly 4,500 creative monument proposals were collected from Philadelphians and visitors.
+Founded in 2012, Monument Lab emerged from a series of classroom conversations in courses taught by Paul Farber and Ken Lum.
+In 2015, it grew to include the installation of a pair of outdoor classrooms in the courtyard of Philadelphia’s City Hall through a discovery phase – one, a sculpture envisioned by the late artist Terry Adkins and the other, an adjacent learning lab operated by students and educators who gathered hundreds of public monument proposals.
+In the continued spirit of collaborative learning, Monument Lab partnered with Mural Arts Philadelphia on a citywide exhibition in 2017 featuring temporary prototype monuments by 20 artists across 10 sites in Philadelphia’s iconic public squares and neighborhood parks, presented together with research labs, which engaged 250,000 Philadelphians and visitors in person and collected 4,500 creative monument proposals from passersby.
 The proposals offer a dataset of public speculation available on OpenDataPhilly.
-They are shared in a Report to the City and book edited by co-founders Paul M. Farber and Ken Lum titled, Monument Lab: Creative Speculations for Philadelphia (Temple University Press, 2019).
+They were shared in a Report to the City (2018) and book edited by co-founders Paul M. Farber and Ken Lum titled, Monument Lab: Creative Speculations for Philadelphia (Temple University Press, 2019).

-Monument Lab is committed to building on the conversation about monuments and engaging collaborators across the country.
-We are working on new tools and partnerships in cities such as New Orleans, Newark, Chicago, and Memphis.
+Monument Lab is committed to engaging collaborators In Philadelphia, across the country, and beyond.
+We are working on new tools and partnerships in cities such as Chicago, New Orleans, Newark, and Memphis.